AndreeaCvl/PAD_Extra_Task/README.md

   country VARCHAR (100) NOT NULL
 );
 ```
 In the database are added the upcoming matches.
+After unning the request to get upcoming matches, you can use the "Get DB Data" request to convince yourself the content was added to the database.
 This microservice features a '/status' endpoint.